INQUIRE-Search: Interactive Discovery in Large-Scale Biodiversity Databases

-With the interactive, iterative approach to data discovery enabled by INQUIRE-Search, scientists remain the drivers of inquiry, interpretation, and verification.
-Incorporating such a tool with an ecological research workflow requires rethinking experimental design.
-The following discussion highlights alternate parameters to "tune" in the scientific process, from identifying data-driven problem settings with the appropriate scope and iteratively crafting robust queries, to capping verification effort and quantifying uncertainty.
+{INQUIRE-Search reframes the early stages} of the scientific process by transforming large image archives from passive repositories into interactive substrates for reasoning.
+Scientists remain the drivers of inquiry, interpretation, and verification, but {the bottleneck shifts from data collection to validation.} Incorporating such a tool with an ecological research workflow requires rethinking experimental design.
+The following discussion highlights parameters to ``tune'' in this process, from identifying suitable questions and crafting precise prompts, to allocating verification effort and accounting for uncertainty.